joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/6085307/2025/01/24/darius-garland-isaiah-joe-cavaliers-thunder-nba-trends/

 **Julio Enciso to Ipswich Town: The Athletic 500 transfer ratings**\
-`As part of The Athletic 500, we take a look at Julio Enciso's loan move to Ipswich Town`\
+`As part of The Athletic 500, we take a look at Julio Enciso's loan move from Brighton to Ipswich for the rest of the season`\
 https://nytimes.com/athletic/6085723/2025/01/24/julio-enciso-to-ipswich-town-the-athletic-500-transfer-ratings/

 **Israel Appears Poised to Keep Its Troops in Lebanon Beyond Deadline**\